-Variable components are discretionary and fully flexible as opposed to a contractual entitlement, and there is a possibility of zero awards being made should the performance of the Company and/or individuals require this (other than where payments are required by law).
+Variable payments are discretionary and fully flexible as opposed to a contractual entitlement, and there is a possibility of zero awards being made should the performance of the Company and/or individuals require this (other than where payments are required by law).
 Individual awards are based on an assessment of performance of individuals allowing for differentiation.

-The remuneration of employees in the Risk, Compliance, Internal Audit and Actuarial Functions is determined independently of the financial results of the business areas they oversee.
+The remuneration of employees in Control Functions (defined as Risk, Compliance, Internal Audit and Actuarial Functions within Aviva) is determined independently of the financial results of the business areas they oversee.
 This reinforces the independence of these Functions.

-Shares in the ultimate parent company can be awarded to employees.
+Shares in the ultimate parent company can be awarded to employees under the LTIP.
 These vest after three years, in some cases dependent on performance conditions over that period.